General Terms and Conditions of Coinfinity GmbH for the Purchase and Sale of Cryptocurrencies

-(1) The protection of the privacy and data of its customers is particularly important to Coinfinity.
-Coinfinity complies with all provisions of the General Data Protection Regulation (hereinafter referred to as "DSGVO") as amended.
+(1) Coinfinity attaches particular importance to the protection of the privacy and data of its customers.
+Coinfinity complies with all provisions of the General Data Protection Regulation (hereinafter referred to as "GDPR") in the currently valid version.

-(2) It is pointed out that Coinfinity collects, stores and processes the following personal data of customers (hereinafter referred to as "personal data") in the course of its business activities: First and last name, residential address, citizenship, date of birth, mail address, telephone number, bank details and IP address.
+(2) It is pointed out that Coinfinity collects, stores and processes the following personal data of customers (hereinafter referred to as "personal data") in the course of its business activities: First and last name, residential address, citizenship, date of birth, e-mail address, telephone number, bank account details, tax identification number, social security number and IP address.

-(3) These data processing operations are necessary, on the one hand, for the performance of the contract and, on the other hand, for compliance with legal regulations to which Coinfinity is subject.
-Furthermore, the processing of personal data is necessary for the protection of Coinfinity's legitimate interests.
-Coinfinity thus acts lawfully within the meaning of the DSGVO (Art 6 para 1 lit b, lit c and lit f DSGVO).
+(3) These data processing operations are necessary for the performance of the contract on the one hand and for compliance with legal regulations to which Coinfinity is subject on the other hand.
+In addition, the processing of personal data is necessary to protect the legitimate interests of Coinfinity.
+Coinfinity therefore acts lawfully within the meaning of the GDPR (Art 6 para 1 lit b, lit c and lit f GDPR).

-(4) Coinfinity will store personal data only for as long as Coinfinity considers it necessary to achieve the aforementioned purposes and as long as it is permitted by applicable law.
-In any case, Coinfinity will store the personal data for as long as legal obligations to store data exist or any legal claims have not yet become time-barred.
+(4) Coinfinity will only store personal data for as long as Coinfinity considers it necessary to achieve the aforementioned purposes and as permitted by applicable law.
+In any case, Coinfinity will retain personal data for as long as statutory retention obligations exist or any legal claims are not yet time-barred.

-(5) If Coinfinity's website contains links to third-party websites, Coinfinity will no longer have any influence on the collection, processing or use of personal data by third parties after clicking on the link.
+(5) If the Coinfinity website contains links to third-party websites, Coinfinity no longer has any influence on the collection, processing or use of personal data by third parties after clicking on the link.

 § 9 Notifications

-Declarations or notifications should be addressed to Coinfinity GmbH, Griesgasse 10, 8020 Graz, Austria, email@example.com, +43 316 711 744.
-Further details on Coinfinity GmbH can be found in the imprint at https://coinfinity.co/impressum.
+Declarations or notifications should be sent to Coinfinity GmbH, Griesgasse 10, 8020 Graz, Austria, email@example.com, +43 316 711 744.
+Further details on Coinfinity GmbH can be found in the legal notice at https://coinfinity.co/impressum.

-(1) Coinfinity is not obliged to inform the Customer about impending losses in connection with the purchase or sale of cryptocurrencies or in connection with other acts of disposal of cryptocurrencies carried out by the Customer independently, about the value or worthlessness of transactions or about circumstances that may impair or endanger the value of these transactions, or to provide the Customer with other advice or information in this respect.
+(1) Coinfinity is not obliged to inform the customer about impending losses in connection with the purchase or sale of cryptocurrencies or other acts of disposal of the cryptocurrencies carried out independently by the customer, about the value or worthlessness of transactions or about circumstances that could impair or jeopardize the value of these transactions, or to provide the customer with other advice or information in this regard.

-(2) Trading in cryptocurrencies involves a high risk of loss for the capital invested, up to and including total loss.
-Therefore, the Customer is expressly recommended to use only such financial resources whose partial or total loss he can afford.
-The customer must ensure that he is sufficiently familiar with the risks associated with the trading of cryptocurrencies.
-It is expressly recommended to seek advice from an independent and knowledgeable person or institution, if necessary, before the customer buys cryptocurrencies.
-Any personal success in trading cryptocurrencies in the past does not in any case indicate success in the future.
-Even though cryptocurrencies have sometimes experienced high value growth in the past, this is no guarantee of future performance.
+(2) Trading in cryptocurrencies entails a high risk of loss of the capital invested, up to and including total loss.
+It is expressly recommended to seek advice from an independent and knowledgeable person or institution before buying cryptocurrencies.
+Any personal success in trading cryptocurrencies in the past in no way indicates success in the future.
+Even if cryptocurrencies have sometimes recorded high increases in value in the past, this is no guarantee of future performance.
 Investments in cryptocurrencies are highly risky and speculative.
-Price fluctuations of 10 and more percent a day are not uncommon.
-Only amounts of money should be invested in cryptocurrencies that come from free assets and are not needed for other purposes, such as living.
-An investment in cryptocurrencies which is financed with loans is to be rejected, since a total loss of the invested capital cannot be excluded.
+Price fluctuations of 10 or more percent per day are not uncommon.
+You should only invest sums of money in cryptocurrencies that come from free assets and are not required for other purposes, such as living expenses.
+An investment in cryptocurrencies that is financed with loans should be rejected, as a total loss of the invested capital cannot be ruled out.
 The price of the respective cryptocurrencies is subject to the laws of the free market and depends on supply and demand.
-If the supply exceeds the demand, the price falls; if the demand is greater than the supply, the price rises.
-Historical price developments are no indicator for future price developments.
-It cannot be ruled out that errors found in the respective cryptocurrency system (blockchain) can lead to the respective cryptocurrencies becoming worthless because no one wants to buy the cryptocurrencies anymore.
-The acceptance of cryptocurrencies is at the discretion and trust of the contracting party.
-There is no legal claim that obligates to accept cryptocurrencies as a means of payment or entitles to exchange them for real currencies.
-In addition, a possible ban on cryptocurrencies by the state would lead to marketplaces having to cease operations in whole or in part and owners of cryptocurrencies no longer being allowed to sell them.
+If supply exceeds demand, the price falls; if demand is greater than supply, the price rises.
+Historical price developments are not an indicator of future price developments.
+It cannot be ruled out that errors found in the respective cryptocurrency system (blockchain) could lead to the respective cryptocurrencies becoming worthless because nobody wants to buy them anymore.
+The acceptance of cryptocurrencies is at the discretion and trust of the contractual partner.
+There is no legal entitlement that obliges the acceptance of cryptocurrencies as a means of payment or entitles them to be exchanged for real currencies.
+In addition, a possible ban on cryptocurrencies by the government would mean that marketplaces would have to cease all or part of their operations and owners of cryptocurrencies would no longer be allowed to sell them.

 (3) The Customer acknowledges that transactions are irreversible.
 If the Customer sends any amount of cryptocurrencies to the wrong person or address, the Customer will not be able to retrieve this amount.